the babagon catchment

 Project Success Indicators:

-The funds from this partnership will be allocated towards various project components, including capacity building, tree planting and restoration, educational ecotourism, and necessary infrastructure development.
+The funds from this partnership are allocated towards various project components, including capacity building, tree planting and restoration, educational ecotourism, and necessary infrastructure development.
 This project also represents a valuable opportunity for CIMB Islamic to engage its EcoSave account holders in supporting environmental conservation efforts and promoting sustainability.

-The Babagon Catchment restoration project represents a unique opportunity to combine environmental conservation efforts with sustainable development practices.
+The Babagon Catchment restoration project represents a unique opportunity to combine environmental conservation with sustainable development practices.
 By engaging local communities, urban water users, and partnering with organizations like CIMB Islamic, this pilot project aims to establish a successful model for payments for ecosystem services and encourage future investments in green infrastructure throughout Malaysia.
+As the project progresses, community leadership, restoration outcomes, and ecotourism initiatives continue to strengthen, laying a solid foundation for long-term catchment protection.